 Be careful and search for clues indicating similar actions from your childhood.

-Lack of a mother’s love affects daughters in different ways
+Lack of love from mother affects daughters in different ways

 If you see these things reflected back on you, please seek help.